 - Dump the butter/dry ingredient mix out onto a lightly floured surface.
 Using your hands, gently bring it everything together into a rough square.

 - With a bench scraper or knife, cut into four smaller squares.
 Stack the pieces of biscuit dough on top of each other.
 Smush it all down into a square again.
-Repeat this cutting and stacking procedure 3 more times, for a total of 4 cut-and-stacks.
+Repeat this cutting and stacking procedure 2 more times.

 - Pat the dough into a rectangle at least ½ inch thick.
 Using your bench scraper or a knife, cut into square biscuits and place each piece on your parchment lined baking sheet.
 Place sheet pan in the freezer for 10-15 minutes before baking.
-(If you're baking your biscuits in a cast iron pan, you'll want to freeze your biscuits on a sheet pan (or other stable surface like a cutting board, no judgement) as well.
+(If you're baking your biscuits in a cast iron pan, you'll want to freeze your biscuits on a sheet pan (or other stable surface like a cutting board.
 Don't freeze the cast iron!
 Icy cold cast iron pan = delayed cook time!)

-- ALTERNATIVE ROUND BISCUIT DIRECTIONS: Using a biscuit cutter, or even a small drinking glass or mason jar, cut out your biscuits and place on your sheet pan or in a buttered cast iron pan.
+- Round biscuits: Using a biscuit or cookie cutter, cut out your biscuits.
 Do not twist the cutter when cutting them out!
 That will effectively seal the edges of the biscuits, keeping them from fully rising.
-Just press in and lift straight up.
+Just press straight down and lift straight up.
 Gather your scraps as you go and gently re-form them together and cut as many biscuits as you can.
 Place in freezer as above.

 - Remove biscuits from the freezer.
 Brush the tops of the biscuits lightly with an egg wash and sprinkle with flaky salt, if desired.